aravindavk/gluster_changelog_to_workload/README.md

 - [ ] Exact time of each file operation is not available from Changelogs.
 We need to use Changelog rollover time(Changelog file suffix) as FOP Timestamp.
-- [ ] Script will not detect the files which are existed before enabling Changelog.(We can build the cache by crawling.
-NOT IMPLEMENTED)
+- [X] Script will not detect the files which are existed before enabling Changelog.(Added `--crawl` option)
 - [ ] If Changelog is disabled and enabled, script only considers latest HTIME file only for processing Changelogs.
 - [ ] More filters similar to `--not-modified-since`